 If this is the first tooth you’ve lost, you’ve just joined the 178 million Americans missing one or more of their 28 natural adult teeth.

 When considering restorative options, the first factor to come to mind is typically cost.
 Dental emergencies are inconvenient and unexpected, and usually there is no “dental fund” tucked away waiting for the next oral crisis.

 On one end, there is the fear of irresponsibly selecting an option that is out of budget.
 On the other end, there is the fear of selecting a quick fix that will cost a lot more in the long run.
 This article will review the range of prices for restorative treatments and explore the value of each option.

 If a tooth was extracted from the back of your mouth, you may be wondering if you’re even going to miss it.
-It is very possible that you can live on without compromising your chewing strength or oral health, but you should visit a dental office before letting the back of your mouth move to the back of your mind.
-A CT scan or panoramic X-ray can help predict whether the missing space will change the way your jaw closes when you bite or allow other teeth to shift.
+It is very possible that you can live on without compromising your chewing strength or oral health, but you should visit a dental expert for an evaluation.
+A dental 3-D CT scan or panoramic X-ray can help predict whether the missing space will change the way your jaw closes when you bite or allow other teeth to shift.

 When your jaw is closed into a biting position, every tooth should firmly press against another tooth.
 A tooth left without a connection on the opposing jaw will ultimately shift up, down, or forward into an open space.
 Even if all of the teeth still connect post-extraction, there is still the possibility that this will happen if a space is not restored.
-In extreme cases, a single edentulous space can alter the bite in a way that strains the jaw joints and causes temporomandibular disorders.
+In extreme cases, if an extracted tooth is not replaced, your bite may change in a way that strains the jaw joints and causes TMJ disorders.

-All risks should be considered and discussed as any edentulous space left untreated for too long will result in loss of bone mass in that area of the jaw, making it much more difficult to restore the tooth at a later time.
+All risks should be considered and discussed as any missing tooth gap left untreated for too long will result in loss of bone mass in that area of the jaw, making it much more difficult to restore the tooth at a later time.